 Step brothers/sisters are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the admission authority considers to be the address of the child for whom the application is made.

-The definition of a sibling does not include cousins, other family members or friends.
+For the avoidance of doubt this does not include cousins, other family members, friends or siblings in the 6th Form (Post 16 provision).
 The admission authority may require proof of relationship and/or proof of residence.